Setting Up Your First GitHub Repository: A Step-by-Step Guide

 • Initialization options: All UNCHECKED

+Everything look good?
 Click the green “Create repository” button.

-Copy URL to your GiHhub Repository
+Copy URL to your GitHub Repository

 Notice it says “…or push an existing repository from the command line” - that’s us!
 We have an existing repository from Part 1.